wtnwin111/interview/README.md

        tions about how the stack is implemented.
 The following are the only functions that should be used to write this program: push | pop | peek | isEmpty
     8) Using recursive method to reverse a Stack.
+    9) Write code to implement a Queue, besides inqueue() and dequeue() method, it has a max() return the max element in the queue.

 ##C8: Sorting
     1) If you have 1 million integers, how would you sort them efficiently?